Tuesday, 12 March 2024

 The infection appliance on D'Abo

-While Coates and Gregory handled the film's 'creature effects' (and the film's stranger gore effects), the 'standard' gore and makeup effects went to Robin Grantham.
-Most of the work came for Philip Sayer's transformation at the film's end, as his skin starts to decay.
-The first stage makeup consisting of discoloured, scarred appliances on Sayer's cheek and back.
+While Coates and Gregory handled the film's creature effects and transformations, the 'standard' makeup effects work went to Robin Grantham and John Webber.
+Grantham handled Philip Sayer's transformation at the film's end, as his skin starts to decay.
+The first stage makeup consisted of discoloured, scarred appliances on Sayer's cheek and back.

-The second stage of Sayer's transformation makeup consisting of laters of latex giving him a discoloured appearance, with appliances to show that his skin was starting to split open.
+The second stage of Sayer's transformation makeup was achieved via laters of latex to give him a discoloured appearance, as well as make it appear that his skin was starting split open.

 Grantham and Webber also were tasked with transforming Simon Nash to have a decayed visage as well; it seems that a latex face mask was made for Nash to wear.
 Interestingly, the original ending had several child actors in eerie face masks, to imply they were clones of Nash's character; I wonder if these were taken from the same cast used for Nash?

-The shot of Sam's face melting as he transforms into the skeletal creature was achieved by making a wax mask placed over the skeletal alien puppet's head.
+The shot of Sam's face melting as he transforms into the skeletal creature was achieved with a mask placed over the skeletal alien puppet's head.
+Presumably the mask must have been made of gelatin or wax, and melted with a heat gun on camera.

 Interestingly, Coates said that this was *not* reused from the same mold as the Action Man mask, despite the similarity with the eyebrows and ears.